 ABSTRACT

 An experiment was carried out for consecutive 2 years during the Rabi season of 2022-23 and 2023-24 at the Crop Research Farm of the University.
 The soil was sandy loam in texture, low in organic carbon, potassium and medium in available nitrogen, phosphorus.
-The experiment consists of 16 treatments with three replications in Randomized Block Design).
-Foliar application of micronutrients and sulphur in various concentrations was done at 45 and 65 DAS with the objective to ascertain impact of these nutrients on overall economics of mustard (Pioneer hybrid 45S46) cultivation in sandy loam soil of Prayagraj, U.P.
-Economics of crop was calculated on the basis of inputs incurred during 202-23 and 2024 for agricultural operations, followed by gross return, net return and Benefit: Cost ratio (B: C).
-Experimentation for 2 years concluded that [gross return (Rs ha-1), net return (Rs ha-1) and benefit-cost ratio] of different treatments were worked out on the basis of input output analysis.
+The experiment consists of 16 treatments with three replications in Randomized Block Design.
+Foliar application of micronutrients and sulphur (S) in various concentrations was done at 45 and 65 DAS with the objective to ascertain impact of these nutrients on overall economics of mustard (Pioneer hybrid 45S46) cultivation in sandy loam soil of Prayagraj, U.P.
+Economics of crop was calculated on the basis of inputs incurred during 202-23 and 2024 for agricultural operations, followed by gross return, net return and benefit: cost ratio (B: C).
+Experimentation for 2 years concluded that [gross return (Rs ha-1), net return (Rs ha-1) and benefit-cost ratio] of different treatments were worked out on the basis of input and output analysis.
 The data on gross return in different treatment varied significantly.
-The highest gross return was obtained in the treatment T11 (RDF + Sulphur @ 1.0%) during both years and pooled data (124112, 136255 and 130183 Rs. ha-1, respectively) which was significantly higher than RDF.
-The data on net return revealed the highest net return (91937, 100180 and 96058 Rs. ha-1, respectively) was also obtained from the treatmentT11: RDF + Sulphur @ 1.0% during both the years and pooled data.
+The highest gross return was obtained in the treatment T11 (RDF + S 1.0%) during both years and pooled data (124112, 136255 and 130183 Rs ha-1, respectively) which was significantly higher than RDF.
+The data on net return revealed the highest net return (91937, 100180 and 96058 Rs ha-1, respectively) was also obtained from the treatmentT11: RDF + S 1.0% during both the years and pooled data.
 The benefit-cost ratio was significant among treatments.
-Maximum benefit-cost ratio was noted in treatment T11: Sulphur @ 1.0% (2.86, 2.78 and 2.82) during both the years and pooled data which was significantly more than RDF.
+Maximum benefit-cost ratio was noted in treatment T11: S 1.0% during both the years and pooled data (2.86, 2.78 and 2.82) which was significantly more than RDF.

 Key words: Mustard, Hybrid, Economics, Micronutrients, Sulphur.